Looking for a decent community platform?

 Now, when it comes to creating actual content, Circle features a fully featured editor that supports “/” commands.

-Similar to Notion app, you can use any of these building blocks for creating content.
+Similar to Notion app, you can use any of these building blocks for creating content (they also have AI – I mean, why?).

 I really like the attention to detail that Circle has given to its editor.